 Frank Melville Memorial Park is the second smallest spot I've hiked on Long Island.
 In fact, I was unsure whether I should even blog about it.
 It seems like the kind of park that attracts couples going on romantic strolls or families walking with dogs or strollers, as opposed to hardcore hikers.
 But it does have a handful of trails (albeit very short), and it's a very pretty park.
 So I figured what the heck.
 After all, I'd already visited it and taken pics.
 Plus, it seems to be a very popular place.

 Upon arriving, I parked in one of the spaces available along the south side of Old Field Road, just east of Main Street.
 It's a busy intersection, so I used the pedestrian crossing to cross the street and enter the park.
 Next, I downloaded a park map available on its website under the "our trails" link, just in case I needed it.
 But I didn't really need it.
 The park is so small that I completely explored it in a half hour.
 To start, I walked a paved loop circling the pond, stopping at various benches and openings in the brush to enjoy the views.
-Within minutes, I'd seen wildlife ranging from deer to ducks.
-Roughly halfway around the pond a nature trail appeared and continued past a red barn and a community garden and into a small preserve, where the path branched off in several different directions.
+Within minutes, I'd seen wildlife including deer and ducks.
+A nature trail emerged halfway around the pond and took me past an old red barn and community garden until it reached a pretty preserve.
+There, it branched off in several different directions.
 Being a completist, I started with the right trail and then backtracked when it faded out and took the other trails one at a time.

 My music on this day was The Neal Morse Band's two-disc progressive rock concept album, The Similitude of a Dream, which was based on John Bunyan's 1678 allegory, "The Pilgrim's Progress from This World, to That Which Is to Come."
 The group's drummer Mike Portnoy called it "THE album" of his career at the time of its release last year, although it is hard to outdo Dream Theater's 1992 breakthrough album, Images and Words.
 But after seeing the album performed in its entirety earlier in the week, I realized he might be right.
 It's magic.